Hilti 22V Reciprocating Saw With AVR SR 6-A22 Review

 - Expensive kit pricing

-You can get faster cutting speed if you need it, but Hilti’s SR 6-A22 is about as comfortable a reciprocating saw as you’ll find between its vibration control, slim design, and light weight.
-I like this one as a cordless supplement to corded models, for overhead work, and a primary saw for occasional users.
+You can get faster cutting speed if you need it, but Hilti’s SR 6-A22 is about as comfortable a reciprocating saw as you’ll find between its vibration control, slim design, and lower weight.

 Dust Collection Accessory